city41/particle.js/README.md

 particle.js also uses stats.js to display framerate info.
 I hack it a smidge, and get rid of the realtime graphs after instantiating a `stats` object.
 The stats.js library is untouched by me.

-## Experimental, Import Cocos2D particle plist files
+## Import Cocos2D particle plist files

-As a first stab at Cocos2D support, I have an experimental branch where you can import plist files for Cocos2D particle systems.
+The `plist` branch is pretty successfully importing Cocos2D plist files and loading them in as the current particle system.

+It's not all the way there, but supports TIFF and PNG textures, and most of Cocos2D's particle attributes.
+Most notably missing is spinning particles.

 The experiment is running [here](http://city41.github.com/particle.js/exp/)

-You can find some sample plist files at the Cocos2D repo [here](https://github.com/cocos2d/cocos2d-iphone/tree/master-v2/Resources/Particles), known to work are `BoilingFoam.plist`, `LaveFlow.plist` and `Comet.plist`.
-Known to **not** work is `Meteor.plist`.
+You can find some sample plist files at the Cocos2D repo [here](https://github.com/cocos2d/cocos2d-iphone/tree/master-v2/Resources/Particles), known to work are `BoilingFoam.plist`, `LaveFlow.plist`, `Comet.plist` and `Meteor.plist`.

-Textures will most likely load correctly as long as they are TIFFs.
-For many of Cocos2D plist files, the texture data is stored as base64 encoded, gzipped TIFFs.
-I am using [gzip-js](https://github.com/beatgammit/gzip-js) and [tiff.js](https://github.com/GPHemsley/tiff-js) to get at the texture data and load it, which is pretty freakin' sweet if you ask me (the JS community rocks!).

-But, sometimes the texture data is actually a PNG.
-I've not yet got the texture loader smart enough to differentiate between the two, so if you try a plist that actually contains a PNG, it will blow up.

-Also missing is the ability to spin the particles.
-But this little experiment is looking good and I should be able to solidify it and get particle.js fully loading Cocos2D plist files soon.
+Overall goal: ability to fully import all Cocos2D plists, and export the current system as a Cocos2D plist.